circleci/circleci-docs/jekyll/_docs/parallel-manual-setup.md

 When you use CircleCI's parallelization, we run your code on multiple separate VMs.
 To use parallelism, you make your test runner run only a subset of tests on each VM.
-There are two mechanisms for splitting tests among nodes:  Using the `files` configuration modifier - a very simply and straightforward way for most use cases, and using parallelism environment variables - aimed for the more complex scenarios.
+There are two mechanisms for splitting tests among nodes:  Using the `files` configuration modifier - a very simple and straightforward way for most use cases, and using parallelism environment variables - aimed for the more complex scenarios.

 ## Using configuration `files` modifier